jasonraimondi/ts-oauth2-server/docs/getting_started/README.md

 ## The Token Endpoint

-The `/token` endpoint is a back channel endpoint that issues a useable access token.
+The `/token` endpoint is a back channel endpoint that issues a usable access token.

 ```typescript
 app.post("/token", async (req: Express.Request, res: Express.Response) => {